ansys/pyacp/doc/source/intro.rst

 This is just a brief introduction to PyACP.
 To learn more:

-- Check out the `examples <examples/index>`_ to see complete examples of how to use PyACP.
+- Check out the :ref:`examples <ref_examples>` to see complete examples of how to use PyACP.
-- The `how-to guides <howto/index>`_ provide instructions on how to perform specific tasks.
+- The :ref:`how-to guides <howto>` provide instructions on how to perform specific tasks.
-- The `API reference <api/index>`_ provides detailed information on all available classes and methods.
+- The :ref:`API reference <api_reference>` provides detailed information on all available classes and methods.

 .. testcode::
     :hide: